Top Ten Tips Disclaimer

 The general principle here would be a restatement of the old wisdom that "your business ends where my nose begins", i.e., while it is true that a person's off-duty activities are a person's own affair, that works only as long as the person does not interfere with the rights of others.
 In an employment context, employees are free to do what they will in their own free time, as long as what they do does not adversely affect coworkers, the employer, or the employer's clients or customers.

 However, recent guidance and rulings from the NLRB indicate that employers need to be careful about blanket prohibitions of discussing company business or their jobs online.
 That agency takes the position that the NLRA gives employees the right to discuss the terms and conditions of their employment together, even if they do it online on their own time.
 Although no courts have yet ruled on this specific issue, it seems clear that what was protected activity before the advent of social media (i.e., pay discussions, complaints about working conditions, and the like) remains protected even if it takes place online.
 Of course, not all online activity is protected.
 For example, an employee's "freedom" to disparage co-workers while off-duty should be limited by the co-workers' right to be free of a hostile work environment.
 Similarly, unauthorized disclosure of confidential information is not protected (aside from discussions of pay and benefits between employees).
 It is hard to define where that line is, but employees can and should be held accountable when they cross it.
 It is really no different from other forms of off-duty conduct that damage workplace relationships - courts have long held employers responsible if they fail to take effective action with respect to employees who commit illegal harassment against co-workers, whether the harassment occurs on- or off-duty.
-In general, a company has the right under Texas law to take action against an employee for off-duty conduct if such conduct has the effect of damaging company business or work relationships.
+In general, a company has the right under Texas law to take action against an employee for off-duty conduct if such conduct has the effect of damaging company business (remember, though, the exception for NLRA-protected activity) or work relationships.

 It would be a good idea to adopt clear, written policies on computer and Internet usage and on the use of social media by employees.
 Sample policies on those subjects appear in "The A-Z of Personnel Policies" section of this book.